shivshankardayal/Kunjika/Features.rst

     message is received.
 21. Automatic private message to users upon successful email activation.
 22. Blog module, with a liveblogging feature similar to ScribbleLive.
-23. WordPress module, to embed Kunjika forum in a WP site.
-24. Gallery module to enable creation of a gallery page (a blog for galleries).
+23. Gallery module to enable creation of a gallery page (a blog for galleries).

 DONE
 ====